 Online Workshops

-My five workshop series is a perfect introduction to better understanding regulation challenges for your neurodivergent child, and how to begin supporting them at home and school.
-This series is perfect for you if you are looking to learn more about your child’s fluctuating capacity, different sensory triggers, what dysregulation can look like and how it might be masked, how to support your child during and after a meltdown and the development of emotional regulation.
+My five week series is a perfect introduction to better understanding regulation challenges for your neurodivergent child, and how to begin supporting them at home and school.
+This series is perfect for you if you are looking to learn more about your child’s BIG emotions, fluctuating capacity, sensory triggers, what dysregulation can look like and how it might be masked, how to support your child during and after a meltdown and the development of emotional regulation.

 Although the workshops are designed as a series, they can be booked individually.

-UNDERSTANDING YOUR DYSREGULATED CHILD - Workshop 1: Regulation Series (Group Coaching)
+UNDERSTANDING YOUR DYSREGULATED CHILD - Week 1: Regulation Series (Group Coaching)

 The first workshop will be an introduction and overview to understanding the reasons as to why your neurodivergent child might be dysregulated, and an overview of different sensory profiles.
 We will explore sensory triggers, what dysregulation can look like and how it can be missed or masked both at home and in school.
 I will explain different concepts to better understand how dysregulation is cumulative and how this might be presenting through challenging behaviour/big emotions at home.
 We will discuss your child’s nervous system and how their sensory needs might affect regulation.